Virginia · South

 Tick risk in Rappahannock County, Virginia

-Rappahannock County covers 1 towns and carries the 6th-highest tick-borne-disease baseline of Virginia's 110 counties, with a Lyme rate of 189 cases per 100,000 people a year (39th of 1378 counties in the South).
+Rappahannock County covers 4 towns.
+Its CDC Lyme rate of 189 cases per 100,000 people a year ranks in the top 6% of U.S. counties for reported Lyme disease.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Tick species in Rappahannock County